Role of a pilot

 - Preparing and submitting incident/accident reports.

-- Providing appropriate assistance in the event of an emergency
+- Providing appropriate assistance in the event of an emergency.

-- Providing professional advice to personnel on navigational issues
+- Providing professional advice to personnel on navigational issues.

-- Liaising with Vessel Traffic Services
+- Liaising with Vessel Traffic Services (VTS).

-- Coordinating tug activity, as required
+- Coordinating tug activity, as and when required.

-- Complying with relevant codes of practice (navigational and industrial)
+- Complying with relevant codes of practice (navigational and industrial).

-- Providing excellent customer service (internal and external)
+- Providing excellent customer service (internal and external).